 Students gain the knowledge and skills necessary to succeed in today’s technologically-driven workplace.
 Benefiting from St. John's location in the media capital of the world, New York City, the program offers extensive internship opportunities in Public Relations, Advertising, Integrated Communications and Marketing agencies as well as Public Relations and Corporate Communications departments of Fortune 500 companies and nonprofit agencies, too.

 We invite you to learn more about the B.S.
 Degree Program in Public Relations by exploring our program requirements, objectives and academic resources.

-Associate Professor and Director, Public Relations Program[email protected]
+Assistant Professor and Director, Public Relations Program[email protected]

 Click here to visit our student showcase website.